corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-integration-testing.md

 [Corda repo](https://github.com/corda/corda).

 {{< note >}}
-To make sure the driver classes are included in your project you will need the following in your `build.gradle` file in the module in which you want to test:
+To make sure the driver classes are included in your project, you will need to include the following in the `build.gradle` file in the module in which you want to test:

 ```groovy
 testCompile "$corda_release_group:corda-node-driver:$corda_release_version"
 ```
 {{< /note >}}